Friends of the Library

 - Stimulate use of the library’s resources and services.

 - Raise funds for items outside of the library’s budget.

 The group has hosted book sales and bake sales, worked to clean closets and plant flowers, applied for grants and funded the virtual library, even dressed up for Summer Reading.
-Join now to help make the Antlers Public Library the place to gather for learning, for leisure, and for life!

 The library’s operating expenses are funded by the City of Antlers and the State of Oklahoma.
 The library depends on donations and grants for special projects and additional purchases.